Updated June 13, 2023

 Step 1: Go to Calculated Field and open the below dialog box.
 Give the name as Incentive Amount.

 Step 2: Now, I will use the IF condition to calculate the incentive amount.
 Apply the below formulas as shown in the image.

 Step 3: Click on ADD & OK to complete.
 Now we have an Incentive Amount column.

 Limitation of Calculated Field

-We have seen the wonder of Calculated Fields, but it has some of the limitations as well.
-Now take a look at the below image; if I want to see the breakup of the Product-wise Incentive amount, we will have the wrong SUB TOTAL & GRAND TOTAL of INCENTIVE AMOUNT.
+We have seen the wonder of Calculated Fields, but it also has some limitations.
+Now look at the image below; if I want to see the breakup of the Product-wise Incentive amount, we will have the wrong SUB TOTAL & GRAND TOTAL of INCENTIVE AMOUNT.

 So be careful while showing the Subtotal of calculated fields.
 It will show you the wrong amounts.

 Get a List of All the Calculated Field Formulas

-If you do not know how many formulas are there in the pivot table calculated field, you can get the summary of all these in a separate worksheet.
+If you do not know how many formulas are in the pivot table calculated field, you can get the summary of all these in a separate worksheet.

 Go to Analyze > Fields, Items, & Sets –> List Formulas.